rkuzya/rtd-tutorial/docs/source/GETTING STARTED/QuickStart.rst

 **Raw data** (under object Blood Plasma) > to store the FASTQ files of the sequenced bio samples of the particular patient.

 **How the Story was built**
 --------------------------

+Steps:
+1. Register all Object Types (Level- Instance Admin)
+2. Register all Spaces (Level – Instance Admin)
+3. Register all Projects (Level – Space Admin/Group Admin and up)
+4. Register all Collections (Level – Space User and up)
+5. Register all Samples/Objects (Level – Space User and up)
+6. Upload data set via Web UI (Level – Space User and up)

+Each step can be a clickable link with detailed descriptions.

+** Register all Object Types** (Level- Instance Admin)

+Prior to the registration of the samples/objects, it is necessary to create corresponding object types and properties.
+For more details, see also https://openbis.ch/index.php/docs/admin-documentation/new-entity-type-registration/

+Let’s register the object type **PATIENT** with its properties.
+•	Patient Unique Identifier > unique patient ID
+•	Unique center ID > medical center ID
+•	Date of birth > dd.mm.yy
+•	Gender > male, female
+•	Main disease > patient’s primary sickness
+•	Secondary disease > patient’s secondary sickness (primary sickness complications)
+•	Allergy